ROBOT can convert tables to OWL format using templates. See

 Cand a space then it will be interpreted as a class expression.
 The value of the current cell will be substituted into the template, replacing all occurrences of the percent

 %character.
 Then the result will be parsed into an OWL class expression.
 ROBOT uses the same syntax for class expressions as Protégé: Manchester Syntax.
-If it does not recognize a name, ROBOT will assume that you’re trying to refer to a class by its IRI (or compact IRI).
+This means that an entity can be referred to by its rdfs:label (enclosing in single quotes if it has a space in it).
+If it does not recognize a label, ROBOT will assume that you’re trying to refer to a class by its IRI (or compact IRI).
 This can lead to unexpected behaviour, but it allows you to refer to classes (by IRI) without loading them into the input ontology.
 This is particularly useful when the input ontology would be too large, such as the NCBI Taxonomy.

 >Aannotation on annotation: Annotates the annotation axiom created from the cell to the left with the cell value.
 The column to the left must be an